Student accommodation in Sheffield

 In Sheffield we list three different types of student rooms.

 In a Shared Room you share a bedroom with a flatmate.
-Other facilities will be shared with your flatmate, as well as occupants of other rooms.
+Other facilities will also be shared with other students.

 In a Private Room you get a private bedroom just for yourself.
 Depending on the property, the bathroom may be private or shared.
 Other facilities will be shared with other students.